project8/powerline/README.txt

 DESCRIPTION:
 powerline
 Gray Rybka 6/21/2012
 Takes a P8 egg file time series and makes a power spectrum out of the first few chunks, printing it to standard out.
 Output units are in milliwatts.
-Can be in ASCII or binary format, binary is in 64 bit C doubles.
+Can be in ASCII (JSON) or binary format, binary is in 64 bit C doubles.

 COMPILING: